SoulofAO/ClickRider/ReadMe.txt

 Its a one day joke project.
+Clicker+Ranner.

 Points and Widjets in Controller
 Motors can regulates in MotorsInvent in structure